Audiomachine: About the company

 Originally, Audiomachine released albums only for the film industry's professional use, but since 2012 it has released selected albums and compilations for the general public as well.
 The industry-released albums include Deus Ex Machina, Phenomena, Origins, Leviathan, Awakenings, Millennium, and Monolith.

 Composers

 Paul Dinletir

 Paul Dinletir initially just played piano and wanted to be a songwriter and jazz pianist.
-His wife was able to get him into a film and television music UCLA taught by Robert Etoll, who is now a collaborator.
-This led to him becoming a composer for X-Ray Dog where he composed trailers for cartoons (such as Samurai Jack until season 4) and reality TV shows; from that he saw the enjoyment he got from trailer music and eventually did that full time.
-Dinletir's influences are Mozart, Beethoven, Debussy; he regularly listens to soundtracks.
+His wife was able to get him into a film and television music UCLA taught by Robert Etoll, who became a collaborator.
+This led to him becoming a composer for X-Ray Dog, where he composed trailers for cartoons (such as Samurai Jack until season 4) and reality TV shows; he saw the enjoyment he got from trailer music and eventually did that full time.
+Dinletir's influences are Mozart, Beethoven, and Debussy.
 He used Logic Pro software for 15 years and switched to Steinberg Cubase.

 Kevin Rix

 Kevin Rix started out playing guitar and was in various rock bands growing up.
 At music school, where he was introduced to classical music and jazz, he started realizing his interests in composing and in working with different instruments and sounds.
 After a few years he decided to do it professionally.
 At first he wanted to get into writing film soundtracks.
 While he was working on a demo reel, he obtained a job editing and mixing ringtones for a company, where he met Dinletir.
 He started in the profession as Dinletir's assistant doing sound design.
 Rix's influences include Mozart, Bach, Debussy, Rush, Mastodon, Soundgarden, Hans Zimmer, and Harry Gregson-Williams.